mave99a/phoenix-ios-sdk/README.md

 ## Overview

 Tigerspike Phoenix SDK (TSPhoenix) is an iOS SDK for [Tigerspike Phoenix Platform](http://developers.phoenixplatform.com/GettingStarted).
-By using the SDK instead of the HTTP APIs, you can save massive amount of development time, interface with objective-level APIs and focus your time and energy on the UI.
+It allows you to build iPhone / iPad apps on top of Phoenix Platform.
+By using the SDK instead of the HTTP APIs, you can save massive amount of development effort, interface with objective-level APIs and focus your time and energy on the UI.

 - Native Objective-C APIs
 - Native Objective-C models, with 100% coverage of Phoenix server side models